CSCfi/csc-user-guide/GETTING_STARTED.md

 conda activate docs-env
 ```

-The environment can be deactivated with a
+The environment can be deactivated with

 ```bash
 conda deactivate